sasha1medved/PPP-Builder/README.md

 ## Load Existing Files

-If a PPP needs correction later:
+If a PPP needs correction:

 1. Click `Load file`.
 2. Select a previously exported PPP file from this tool (`.pptx`, `.pdf`, or `.json` draft).